 On the other hand, it is fun to optimize your supply chain, make the production landscape as efficient as possible and delay the city festival.
 Collect gold and bonuses, use the currencies for workers - in this case without having to let your own game stall - and repeatedly weigh up between several options: this is how the core task of the player can be roughly described.
 The board game for Anno 1800 does not include any gigantic machinery, but uses comparatively few, but the elements of the digital template that are particularly suitable for a board game.

-At some point a game of Anno 1800 will come to an end: when all cards have been played.
-Annoyingly, that's literally in the hands of the players themselves.
-Those who brood and hesitate a lot put the other players to the test of their patience, because there's not much to do unless it's your turn.
-So you usually wait, in the “worst case”, many minutes per move, which can add up to a playing time well over the two hours set.
-The reverse is better: players have experience, play follow-up games and know what is important.
-Then Anno 1800 is crisp, but demanding - and then especially entertaining.
+At some point a game in Anno 1800 will come to an end: when all the cards in your hand have been played.
+Annoyingly, that is literally in the hands of the players themselves.
+If you ponder and hesitate a lot, you put the other players to a hard test of patience, because there is not much to do if it is not your turn.
+So you usually wait, in the "worst case" many minutes per move, which can ultimately add up to a playing time well over the scheduled two hours.
+The reverse is better: players have experience, play subsequent games and know what is important.
+Then Anno 1800 is crisp, but demanding - and then particularly entertaining.

 It follows from this: Even with two players, the board game works excellently and the risk of delaying it is low.
 So one formula doesn't work: The board game for Anno 1800 is not automatically more fun with more players.
 This is not only due to the playing time, but to the mechanics.
 Apart from retail, it is designed for self-optimization.
 You reach into the office opposite, but that's it again.
 Anno 1800 is convincing as a pair, is outstanding as a team of three, but is not recommended in a full line-up with four players.